Curious about how to make a DIY t-shirt with heat transfer vinyl?

 To protect your iron, you’ll want to place something between that clear sheet and your iron.
 I do not recommend freezer paper as it is coated with wax and this can melt onto your iron or the garment you are working on.
 I recommend using parchment paper, a silicone or teflon sheet, or a spare piece of thin fabric (like an old sheet).

-Which vinyl should I use for a Silhouette machine?
+Which vinyl should I use for other uses, like permanent adhesive vinyl?

 I reviewed the best choices here: cutcutcraft.com/best-vinyl-cricut-silhouette.